alecap7/next-routing-example/README.md

-# react-routing-example
+# next-routing-example

-This example demonstrates how to create and use a simple routing system in React js
+This example demonstrates how to create and use a minimal blog in React js / Next js

 # Install